zyprex/SliceNote/README.md

 # Other Tips

-1. click title will refresh list
+1. click title to quick switch to other group.
-2. long click title to show hidden list
+2. long click title to show hidden list.
-3. export only apply on current group , if you want export all data, just click button "All" and then use menu's export
+3. export only apply on current group , if you want export all data, just click button "Load All" and then use menu's export.